Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Related Works

 \subsection{Noise Robustness and Quantum-Inspired Perturbation Models}

 ML robustness under various perturbation models has been explored in adversarial learning \cite{szegedy2014intriguing}, random corruption studies \cite{hendrycks2019benchmark}, and sensor-noise simulations for industrial monitoring \cite{wang2016noise}.
 However, quantum-inspired noise originating from fundamental quantum channels such as BF, PF, DP, and AD/PD has recently gained interest due to the growing integration of quantum sensing and quantum communication in industrial IoT systems \cite{nielsen2002quantum}.
 Prior works primarily analyze these channels in QML settings, studying their effect on quantum kernels, variational circuits, or entangled state discrimination \cite{schuld2019quantum, zhang2022noise}.
-Yet, no existing work systematically evaluates how classical ML models behave when tested under quantum-inspired noise on multi-class industrial datasets.
-This manuscript provides the first cross-dataset, cross-noise robustness analysis of LR, RF, SVM, NB, and DT under six quantum channels, bridging the gap between classical robustness research and quantum-influenced data degradation.
+Yet, no existing work systematically evaluates how noise-corrupted quantum-inspired similarity estimation affects synthetic sample generation and subsequently influences downstream classification performance on multi-class industrial datasets.
+This manuscript provides a cross-dataset and cross-noise analysis of how six quantum-inspired noise channels affect compact-swap-test-based similarity estimation within QSMOTE and how the resulting noisy-QSMOTE-generated datasets influence LR, RF, SVM, NB, and DT performance.